DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

   The hardware checks a match between the masked fields of the received packets and the programmed filters.
   The masked fields are for tunnel flow.

+* Perfect-raw-flow-type match filters.
+  The hardware checks a match between the masked fields of the received packets and pre-loaded raw (template) packet.
+  The masked fields are specified by input sets.

 The Flow Director filters can match the different fields for different type of packet: flow type, specific input set per flow type and the flexible payload.

 The Flow Director can also mask out parts of all of these fields so that filters are only applied to certain fields or parts of the fields.

+Note that for raw flow type mode the source and destination fields in the raw packet buffer need to be presented in a reversed order with respect to the expected received packets.
+For example: IP source and destination addresses or TCP/UDP/SCTP source and destination ports

 Different NICs may have different capabilities, command show port fdir (port_id) can be used to acquire the information.